 By far the smallest vehicle on sale in the United States, the smart fortwo is a truly unique two-passenger subcompact car with a surprisingly large interior for its Lilliputian dimensions.
-Though its middling fuel economy, jerky transmission and poor highway manners will turn off some buyers, those seeking a nimble and easy-to-park city runabout should look no further.
+Though the smart's middling fuel economy, jerky transmission and poor highway manners will turn off some buyers, those simply seeking a nimble and easy-to-park city runabout should look no further.

 The fortwo's diminutive overall length of 8.8 feet (approximately 40 inches shorter than a MINI Cooper) remains the same, with the generously sized interior carrying over as well.
 Up front, there's plenty of leg and headroom for the driver and passenger, and unique offset seat positioning puts the passenger six inches behind the driver for extra shoulder space.
 Though decidedly spartan in base models, the fortwo's interior features quality materials, a well laid-out dashboard and intuitive controls.